HuabinHu/ML_PARP1_Classification/README.md

-# Random Forest QSAR Classification Model
+# Random Forest PARP1 Classification Model

 The code employs the Random Forest (RF) algorithm to predict the activity class of small molecules based on their molecular structures represented by SMILES strings.